Mistake 1: flattening Head Table Layout into a generic layout task

 Ceremony Focus

-Read a practical head table layout guide covering room flow, guest grouping, and cleaner layout decisions for modern event teams.
+Read a practical head table layout guide grounded in real room pressure, review flow, and handoff quality.

 Wedding Planning